University of Minnesota Marching Band: Indoor Concerts

 In 1961, marching band director Dr. Frank Bencriscutto decided that, in addition to performing at football games, the band should also put on an indoor concert at which the band would be the sole performers, instead of taking a role secondary to that of the football team.
 This was the first concert of its kind; many other collegiate marching bands have adopted this practice since.
-The Indoor Concerts, which now consist of two concerts each year during late November, have been almost continuously performed at the University of Minnesota's Northrop Auditorium since their creation.
+The Indoor Concerts, which now consist of several concerts each year during late November, have been almost continuously performed at the University of Minnesota's Northrop Auditorium since their creation.
 However, in 2011, the auditorium closed to begin a three-year renovation, causing the marching band to perform three of its annual concerts in varying locations across the state of Minnesota, including concerts in Rochester, Minnesota and Willmar, Minnesota.
-The band returned to performing its regular two-concert series at Northrop Auditorium after the renovation was completed in 2014.
-In addition to the two annual concerts, the band performs a concert every other year at the Mayo Civic Center in Rochester.
+The band returned to performing its regular concert series at Northrop Auditorium after the renovation was completed in 2014.
+In addition to the two annual concerts, the band has occasionally performed concerts at the Mayo Civic Center in Rochester.